 - Is it safe to go to the beach right now?
 (Short answer: only if it’s really close to you, almost empty, and you’re not subject to movement restriction or under lockdown).

 - Coronavirus outbreak: Should you cancel a trip to Europe?
 Originally published March 4, 2020, I’ve done multiple updates; PDFs of each are on the Publications page.

 Because of the first Fodor’s article, I was asked to do an interview with William Levinson for the Associated Press’ travel podcast called “Get Outta Here!”.
 The interview took place on March 2, 2020, and was released on March 3.
 At the time, most of the world thought COVID was spread by fomites (i.e. touching an infected object and then touching your face) but shortly after that understanding grew that COVID most easily spreads by breathing.
-That made my March 2 advice terribly out of date).
-So, if you want to hear those outdated thoughts on COVID-19 and travel:
+That made my March 2 advice terribly out of date very quickly.
+But, if you want to hear those outdated thoughts on COVID-19 and travel:

 - Apple version: (Don’t) Get Outta Here — Travel and COVID-19.